scalazone/content/topics/foundations/defs.md

 ## Val vs Def

 The keyword `val` defines a new _value_: a field in a class, trait or object, or a local value within a method.
 This can be thought of as an allocation of some memory to store a value (either a primitive value, or a reference to an object) for as long as necessary.
 In the case of an object (or an object created from a class), that means until the object can no longer possibly be used, or in the case of a method, until the method completes and returns a value.

 Every time an identifier which refers to a `val` definition is evaluated, it will supply the value stored in memory.
-That operation will always be near-instaneous, because it just has to look up a value in memory which has already been calculated.
+That operation will always be near-instantaneous, because it just has to look up a value in memory which has already been calculated.

 A definition using the `def` keyword will behave in exactly the same way if its implementation is just a simple expression, as in our earlier example,